From South Georgia Museum

 Current Staff

-is the buyer for the Museum gift shop and works primarily from England.
+Liz Adams is the buyer for the Museum gift shop and works primarily from England.
 Her main goal is to increase the profitability of the shop, and to make it an attractive gift shop for visitors to the island.
-Husband Tom volunteered at the Museum last season.
+Husband Tom also volunteered at the Museum one summer.

 Read team blogs here